Family credits Apple Watch for saving daughter's life

-The 18-year-old from Lithia, Florida, was at church on April 22 when she got a notification from her Apple Watch: her resting heart rate had skyrocketed to 160 beats per minute.
+The 18-year-old from Lithia, Florida, was at church April 22 when she got a notification from her Apple Watch: Her resting heart rate had skyrocketed to 160 beats per minute, well above a normal rate that the Mayo Clinic says is about 60 to 100 beats.

-“I didn’t know what was going on at all and it was just out of the blue,” Recktenwald told ABC-affiliate WFTS in Tampa.
+“The only symptom that I had was that I was out of breath from walking and standing and sitting so it kind of didn't make much sense,” Recktenwald told ABC News.

+Recktenwald's mother, Stacey Recktenwald, a registered nurse, rushed her to an urgent care facility.

 Deanna Recktenwald was told she had kidney failure and was admitted at Tampa General Hospital for three days.
 Because of the permanent kidney damage, her daughter may need a transplant in the next couple of years, Stacey Recktenwald told ABC News.